Fine Arts Talent Scholarship

 What is a portfolio?
 A portfolio of artwork should be a collection of your best and most recent work.
 It is a crucial part of your application.
 The portfolio helps the school evaluate your achievements and potential, and represents your view of yourself and your work.
 Many different portfolios are necessary during your career as an artist or designer: for graduate school, exhibits, galleries, buyers and employers.
 The portfolio required for the scholarship should include 12-20 pieces in a variety of media.
 Fewer pieces may not allow an accurate assessment of your potential.
 We are interested in your drawing ability, use of color in two- and three-dimensional work, and, if graphic design, some understanding of typography and layout, thus there is no exact formula for preparing the “right” portfolio.
 Ensure the work you present is not blurry or pixelated.
 Art teachers can help you with the selection and photographing of your work, but you should make the final decision on what best represents you.

-The Norma and George Kottemman Memorial Travel Award
+The Norma and George Kottemann Memorial Travel Award

-This award is offered to an art and design student applying to Study Abroad, either for the shorter interim trips or for the full semester.
-The student recipient will be selected by the Department of Art and Design Chairperson and the Director of the Study Abroad Program, based on recommendation from faculty, consideration of the student's GPA, overall standing and commitment within their area of study.
+Because of their love of the arts, travel, exploration and their deep appreciation of experiential learning, the Estate of Norma and George Kottemann established this travel award in recognition of mankind's persisting effort to imagine, to create, and to transform thought into sculpture.
+This award is offered to an Art and Design student applying to Study Abroad, either for shorter interim trips or for a full semester.
+The student recipient will be selected by the Department of Art and Design Chairperson and the Director of the Study Abroad Program, based on recommendation from faculty, consideration of the student's GPA, and commitment within their area of study.